Cloudera Impala Requirements

 Installing and configuring a Hive metastore is an Impala requirement.
 Impala does not work without the metastore database.
 For the process of installing and configuring the metastore, see Installing Impala .

 Always configure a Hive metastore service rather than connecting directly to the metastore database.
 The Hive metastore service is required to interoperate between possibly different levels of metastore APIs used by CDH and Impala, and avoids known issues with connecting directly to the metastore database.
-The Hive metastore service is set up for you by default if you install through Cloudera Manager 4.5 or later.
+The Hive metastore service is set up for you by default if you install through Cloudera Manager 4.5 or higher.

 A summary of the metastore installation process is as follows: